Switching to Tech at 35+: A Mid-Career Coding Bootcamp Roadmap for UK Professionals

 StepWhat to doTime-frame

-1. Bootcamp – 3–6 months
+1. Bootcamp or structured course – 3–6 months of focused learning.

-3. Interview loop – 1 month
+3. Interview preparation and interview loops – around 1 month.

 Key Takeaways